 Your genetic makeup dictates how well you can convert folic acid into the active form methylfolate.
-It is estimated up to 60% of the population have a gene mutation (MTHFR) which impacts how well your body can convert inactive folic acid to active and useable methylfolate, if you are one of the 6 in 10 people that have this gene mutation it is possible you are not absorbing folic acid effectively.
+It is estimated up to 60% of the population have a gene variation on their MTHFR genes which control the production of the enzymes needed for methylation of folic acid.
+These genes impact how well your body can convert inactive folic acid to active and useable methylfolate, if you are one of the 6 in 10 people that have this gene mutation it is possible you are not absorbing folic acid effectively.

-The intricacies of different vitamin forms and which is best for each health situation is what nutritionists specialise in.
+The intricacies of different vitamin forms and which is best for each health situation is what qualified nutritionists specialise in.
 Before buying supplements online or over the counter it pays to check in with a qualified nutritionist to make sure what you are buying is right for you.
 For a 15-minute supplement review to discuss your needs, click here.